sven-s/JiraImporter/README.md

 (issuetype = Epic OR issuetype = Story OR issuetype = Task) and project in ('ProjectA', 'ProjectB')
 ```

-The username has currently no effect.
+The username is needed for authorization.